akhilnashaboina/Power-BI-Car-Sales-Dashboard-Visualizing-Sales-Trends-KPIs-for-Strategic-Decisions/README.md

 A detailed grid with all relevant information for each car sale, including model, body style, color, sales amount, dealer region, date, and more.

+### Results and Insights:

+Developed a user-friendly interface with intuitive navigation for exploring car sales data.

+Visualizations such as line charts, bar charts, pie charts, and maps represent key performance indicators (KPIs) like total sales, sales by region, and sales by car model.

+Enhanced understanding of sales trends, average prices, and geographical distribution, aiding in better decision-making.

+Improved sales tracking and performance evaluation through detailed and comprehensive insights.

+Found YTD Total Sales to be $371.2M, a 23.59% increase compared to PTYD ($70.8M).

+Identified YTD Average Price as $28.0K, with a -0.79% decrease compared to PTYD ($0.22K).

+Determined YTD Cars Sold as 13.3K, with a 19.73% increase compared to PTYD (2.62K).

+### Skills and Functionalities:

+Data Integration and ETL

+Data Cleaning and Preparation

+Data Modeling and DAX Functions

+Power Query and Power BI Visualization

+KPI Creation and Analysis

+Dashboard Design and User Interface Development